-N. Graduation Ceremonies
+P. Graduation Ceremonies

-Graduate students can walk in the department's commencement ceremony as long as they successfully defend their dissertation by the day before the department's ceremony.
-As noted above, to walk in the department's commencement ceremony, the Director of Clinical Training will need a letter of Expected Successful Completion of Internship from the Internship Training Director by April 15.
+Graduate students who are still on internship can walk in the department's commencement ceremony as long as they successfully defend their dissertation by the day before the department's ceremony.
+As noted above, to walk in the department's commencement ceremony, the Director of Clinical Training will also need a letter of Expected Successful Completion of Internship from the Internship Training Director by April 15.
 This will provide us with necessary documentation that the student is expected to finish in good standing.